-Practice walking out of the zone, work out the best routes.
+Practise walking out of the zone, work out the best routes.
 Make sure everyone in your home or workplace knows where they should go!

-Tsunamis may be generated else where in New Zealand or else where in the Pacific and we may not feel the earthquake.
+Tsunamis may be generated elsewhere in New Zealand or elsewhere in the Pacific and we may not feel the earthquake.
 If there is a tsunami threat a national warning will be issued and WREMO will provide alerts and information on areas, if any, that need to be evacuated.

-In addition information will be provided on our website, and our Facebook and Twitter sites.
+In addition, information will be provided on our website, and our Facebook and Twitter sites.
 Media outlets (radio, TV and websites) will also provide information.

 Find out more about how to keep up to date in an emergency

-What to do if you get an emergency alert from WREMO!
+What to do if you get an emergency alert from WREMO

 Follow the advice from the alert and make sure you are safe.
 Then make sure your friends and family are safe by sharing the information on social media or text.